VISIT OUR ART STORE ▶

 • Place acid-free paper between each piece to protect the surface

-You can use a drawing cabinet if you have one or even a regular drawer that fits the size.
-I don't use plastic bags for long-term storage—they block airflow, which isn't good for paper or paint.
+A drawing cabinet works well if available, or even a regular drawer that fits the size.
+Plastic bags are not used for long-term storage—they block airflow, which isn’t good for paper or paint.

 Store paintings in a drawing cabinet

-Now, my studio also functions as a classroom.
-That means people often go through my drawers and touch the paintings.
-It happens all the time!
+The studio also functions as a classroom, meaning people often go through drawers and touch the paintings—this happens all the time.

-So in this case, I use cellophane sleeves.
-They're not ideal for long-term storage, but they keep curious hands from damaging the artwork.
+So in this case, cellophane sleeves are used.
+They aren’t ideal for long-term storage, but they keep curious hands from damaging the artwork.
 And when the painting is nicely mounted and protected in cellophane, it looks super presentable, too.

 Use plastic bags